Jorenar/blog/2023-11-01-two-half-console-gen.md

 ---
 layout: post
-title:  "Gen. 2½ of game consoles"
+title:  "Generation 2½ of game consoles"
 ---

 Initially I wanted to write a full fledged text about the topic, but then I've found